-- To minimize fugitive dust emissions from construction activities, mitigation measures such as a robust watering program, stabilization of all work areas, cleaning paved roadways, and scheduling construction to minimize the amount and duration of exposed earth should be implemented throughout the duration of construction. - Ultra-Low Sulphur Diesel fuel should be used for all diesel engines throughout the construction site. - EPA's Tier 1 through 4 standards for non-road engines regulate the emission of criteria pollutants from new engines, including PM, CO, NO_x, and hydrocarbons (HC).
+- To minimize fugitive dust emissions from construction activities, mitigation measures such as a robust watering program, stabilization of all work areas, cleaning paved roadways, and scheduling construction to minimize the amount and duration of exposed earth should be implemented throughout the duration of construction.
+These mitigation measures will be made part of the contract provisions that the contractor shall comply with. - In accordance with EPA's regulatory requirements that reduce air pollution from a variety of diesel engines, Ultra-Low Sulphur Diesel (ULSD) fuel would be used for all diesel engines throughout the construction site (with the potential exception of some older marine engines).
+ULSD requirements apply to all on-road diesel vehicles after 2010.

+- EPA's Tier 1 through 4 standards for non-road engines regulate the emission of criteria pollutants from new engines, including PM, CO, NO_x, and hydrocarbons (HC).
 All non-road construction equipment with a power rating of 50 hp or greater should meet the Tier 4-final emissions standard.
+Application of EPA standards will be accomplished through the contract documents. - To the extent practicable, idling of on_road and non_road vehicles and equipment should be minimized during project construction.